16 Cool Things To Do In Chicago (Most For Free)

 Chicago Board of Trade Building at the end of the street

 There are multiple areas in Chicago where you can find some cool street art.
-If you want to go out and explore on your own then some good areas to check out are the Beta Project (Hubbard Street Murals) and The Wabash Art Corridor.
-But there is also a lot of murals spread through out the Pilsen and Logan Square neighborhoods.
-I also found quite a few cool murals in the Fulton Market area.
+If you want to go out and explore on your own then some good areas to check out are:

-But as it it can be a bit tricky to navigate around some areas to find all the good murals it can also be a good idea to do a street art tour.
+But as it can be a bit tricky to navigate around some areas to find all the good murals it can also be a good idea to do a street art tour.
 Viator has some good street art tours with local guides that can tell you all about the artists and the meaning behind the artwork.
-Click here to book a tour with them.

 Colorful mural in Fulton Market.
 Location 1125 W Lake St